Reviews You Can Rely On

 What Other Bike Locks Should You Consider?

-If you need more security than what this contender offers, consider looking into the Hiplok D1000.
+If you require more security than this contender offers, consider exploring the Hiplok D1000.
 It's the most secure bike lock we've tested and a Top Pick for security.
 If you want a similarly secure lock that's more convenient to use though still tough to transport, check out the Editor's Choice Abus Ivera 7210.
 And for a unique lock that's pretty secure and easier to carry since you can use it as a belt, the Hiplok Original: Superbright may be the best lock for you.

 Luke Hollomon